joshjung/guidestar-web-components/sparkline/README.md

       }
     });

-# Getting Started
+# Development

 You will need to install [Emscripten](https://emscripten.org/index.html) and ensure that `emcc` is available on your path.

-# Local Development
+Once that is done, you can:

     npm run dev